zincware/rdkit2ase/README.md

 ## Packmol Interface

+Given the molecular units, you can build periodic boxes with a given density using the `rdkit2ase.pack` function.

-If you have [packmol](https://github.com/m3g/packmol) (at least `v20.15.0`) you can use the rdkit2ase interface.
+If you have [packmol](https://github.com/m3g/packmol) (at least `v20.15.0`) you can use the rdkit2ase interface as follows:

 ```py
 from rdkit2ase import pack, smiles2conformers